Varadharajaperumal temple, Thirubuvanai: History

-The temple is originally believed to be built by the Cholas - Parantaka I (907-950 CE) and was called Setangi Vinnagar.
-There are inscriptions dated 1048, the 30th regnal year of Rajaraja I (985–1014 CE), mentioning teaching Rig Veda, Yajur Veda, Chandogasama, Talavakrasama, Apurva, Vajnasaneya, Bodhayaniya Sathashatandha Sutra and explanations of sastras and epics like Ramayana are also found in the temple.
-There are also mention of the remuneration to the teachers and students in the form of paddy.
+This temple was built by Chola king Parantaka I (907-955 CE) and was called Setangi Vinnagar.
+An inscription dated to the 30th regnal year of Rajadhiraja I (c.
+1048 CE), mentions teaching Rig Veda, Yajur Veda, Chandogasama, Talavakrasama, Apurva, Vajnasaneya, Bodhayaniya Sathashatandha Sutra and explanations of sastras and epics like Ramayana are also found in the temple.
+There is also mention of the remuneration to the teachers and students in the form of paddy.
 There are inscriptions in the temple from the period of Rajadhiraja Chola indicating recital of Tiruvaymoli, the famous works of the Alvar saint Nammalvar.
-The regions changed hands from British to French colonial Empire during the 17th century.
+The regions changed hands from British to the French colonial Empire during the 17th century.
 Most temples in the place were destroyed during the French invasion, but the temple was spared.

 Architecture

 It is located in Thirubuvanai, a village, located 23 km, in the outskirts of Puducherry in the Puducherry - Villupuram highway.
 Like the temples during the medieval Chola period, the temple has a flat gateway tower.
 The sanctum houses the image of Varadaraja Perumal in seated posture 5 ft is made of granite sporting four arms.
 Two of his arms hold the Panchajanya and the Chakra, while the other two sport Abayamudra and Kadahasta.
 The images of Sridevi and Bhudevi are located on either of his side.
 The Ardha mandapa is guarded by two Dvarapalas on either sides.
 There is a separate shrine of Andal in the second precinct, which also houses the festival image.
 The vimana of the temple is spherical and resembles the ones in Viralur Boomeswar temple and Kowkishewar temple at Kanchipuram.
 The four sides of the vimansa houses the image of devakostas in all four directions.
-The temple has many legends sculpted on its walls, the notable being the legend of Krishna stealing the dresses of gopikas.
-A boat representation in the temple has reliefs from Ramayana.
+The temple has many legends sculpted on its walls, the notable being the legend of Rama and Krishna.
+The Several scenes of Ramayana and Srimad Bhagavatham are sculpted on the Adhidhtanam or the upper foundation of the Sanctum Sanctorum.
+These Sculptures are very important as it shows that Ramayana was well Known in Ancient Tamil Nadu even Before the Kamba Ramayanam.